Highsky7/My_project_work_ws/README.md

 This repository contains a collection of ROS (Robot Operating System) based projects focused on autonomous driving, computer vision, and sensor fusion.
 It includes algorithms for perceiving the environment using various sensors, generating driving paths, and determining control commands.

-**Note:** This repository serves as part of a portfolio for a German research institute application.

 ## 🚀 Packages Overview

 This workspace is organized into the following main ROS packages: